apache/privacy-website/policies/privacy-policy-public.md

 The data mentioned are processed by us for the following purposes:

- - Ensuring a smooth connection of the website
+ - Ensuring connectivity of our website
- - Ensuring comfortable use of our website
+ - Ensuring a use of our website, of which we think is comfortable for you
  - Evaluation of system security and stability
  - Other administrative purposes